 Views:

-To appeal the decision, you must complete the Internal Dispute Resolution (DRP1) form.
-It must be sent to us with any further medical evidence that you wish to be considered in support of your dispute.
+To appeal the decision, complete the Internal Dispute Resolution (DRP1) form.
+It must be sent to us with any further medical evidence you want to be considered in support of your dispute.

 A DRP1 form can be submitted any time after you receive your ill health decision.